Masteri/testcomment/README.txt

 Click to "Add some random Data" to add some data :)

-I want to fix paginating, update like, and scrip that fill database random datas
+I want to fix paginating, update like, and scrip that fill database random datas, for example bulk_create()